Fortitude (Botticelli): Composition

 Upon first glance, the eye is pulled to the most illuminated point of the painting: the face of Fortitude.
 Her gaze is turned down and away from the observer and because of this, her expression is perceived as passive and uninterested.
 This was a characteristic feature of Botticelli's female figures.
 It is a fascinating contrast to the theme of the title because if she represents strength, why does she express otherwise?
 This work, which is one of seven virtues, was intended to be placed high upon a wall.
 This would be higher than the eye level of the viewer, therefore requiring them to look upward.
 In the line-up of all seven paintings of the virtues, Fortitude is the first.
 Perhaps her gaze is intended to literally and figuratively watch over the other virtues as well as the viewers.
 Without strength, one can never fathom taking on the other six virtues.

-The most striking color in the work is obviously Fortitude's red robe, which is so elegantly draped off one shoulder and laid across her lap.
+The most striking color in the work is Fortitude's red robe, which is draped off one shoulder and laid across her lap.
 Tempera paint is incapable of producing the hard and cutting edges that occur in oil painting, and this because of a very remarkable property, namely, the comparative transparency of even opaque colors when mixed with yolk of egg.
 Thus, in some cases, one may find a robe painted in the following manner.
-The color red, most associated with the extremes of emotion; passionate love, anger, rage, and violence can be symbolic of the strength that we must have when overcoming hardship.
-The contrast of the soft, flowing folds in her clothing to the harshness in her metallic armor creates an interesting play on themes of masculinity versus femininity.
-She appears to be regal and delicate while also maintaining vigor and bravery.
+The color red is associated with the extremes of emotion, such as passionate love, anger, rage, and violence, and can be symbolic of strength in overcoming hardship.
+The contrast of the folds in her clothing to her metallic armor creates a play on themes of masculinity versus femininity.
+She appears regal and delicate while also maintaining vigor and bravery.
 Strength is not a quality subjective to sex.

 The linear perspective of the painting also adds to the regal impression of Fortitude.
 Having her centered, pushed forward to the picture plane, and sharply lit focuses the viewer solely on the virtue she represents.
 In early Italy, Fortuna was the name of the goddess who controlled the destiny of every human being.
 Fortuna was originally “she who brings,” the goddess who permitted the fertilization of humans, animals, and plants; thus was she worshiped by women desiring pregnancy, and the gardeners seeking bumper crops.
 Though Fortitude's overall complexion is virtually perfect, there is one element of her face that conveys some sort of hardship.
 This is the discoloration that rests under her eyes.
 This slight bluish tint transmits a message to the observer that Fortitude has seen misfortune.
 It adds an element of humanism that is relatable to any passerby that sets their gaze upon this Botticelli piece.